John R. Macomber: Raceland

 Macomber was a lifelong resident of Framingham.
 He lived with his mother in the family home for 50 years.
 After her death, he developed Raceland, which served as his home as well as a venue for horse racing, dog shows, and automobile shows.
 Beginning in 1927, Macomber opened Raceland to the public free of charge for one day of the annual horse meet.
 In 1930, the stable and clubhouse were destroyed by fire, but he replaced the buildings in time for the next year's meet.

+Death

-Macomber died on May 11, 1955, at the age of 80.
+Macomber died at his home in Framingham on May 11, 1955, at the age of 80.
 His will provided for the continuance of Raceland to care for his horses and dogs for the rest of their lives.
-Never married, he left the bulk of his estate to the Massachusetts Society for the Prevention of Cruelty to Animals and Massachusetts General Hospital.
+Never married, he left the bulk of his estate to the Massachusetts Society for the Prevention of Cruelty to Animals (MSPCA) and Massachusetts General Hospital.